CloudLabs-Samples/EduLabs/Demo/azure/demo-azuresandbox.md

     ![](images/image004.png)

-OR
+1. If you are prompted with **"More information required"**, click **`Next`**.

+    ![Step 1](images/2025-04-03_17-45-50.png)

     Follow these steps to secure your Microsoft Azure account using multi-factor authentication via phone.
 These steps are applicable **only if you are prompted** to set up additional security information during login.

-1. If prompted with **"More information required"**, click **`Next`**.

-    ![Step 1](images/2025-04-03_17-45-50.png)

 2. You may be asked to set up the **Microsoft Authenticator**.